Raise a concern as a manager or an employer

 - personality conflicts, providing there is no evidence of bullying or harassment

-- disputes between the registrants and their employers or managers, providing there is no evidence of bullying or harassment
+- disputes between the social worker and their employers or managers, providing there is no evidence of bullying or harassment

-- sickness absence, unless there is evidence of misconduct (such as dishonesty) or the registrant is not managing their health
+- sickness absence, unless there is evidence of misconduct (such as dishonesty) or the social worker is not managing their health condition effectively

 - other contractual or breach of local policy issues, unless it raises serious concerns about an employees’ conduct or character